kareneth/blog/content/posts/2021-08-07-book-review-of-screamfree-parenting.md

 > "The tricky part about labeling is that often these labels seem accurate.
 After all, they don't simply arrive out of thin air.
 Labels are typically based on some observable trait or behavioral pattern.
 >
 > But hear this: You are not a prophet.
-Most likely you are also not a biogeneticist.
+Most likely you are also not a bio-geneticist.
 You cannot predict how your children will turn out based on your own intuition or on your family's physical, mental, and emotional characteristics."

 and on p116